jbasrai/jbasrai.github.io/madelyn/index.md

 ## August 25

 ### You've Got A Friend sheet music
-- [PDF](./friend.pdf) - don't worry if there are some parts of this that don't make sense, we'll cover in the lesson.
+- [PDF](./friend.pdf) - Don't worry if there are some parts of this that don't make sense, like the chords or rhythms, we'll cover in the lesson.
 I mostly wanted you to have the notes for the melody for this week.
+Notice how most of the notes are derived from the Eb triad: Eb G Bb, with 2 notes added "F" (the 2) and "C" (the 6) to "glue" the triad together.
+So the note collection to keep in mind is Eb F G Bb C (1 2 3 5 6)

 ## August 16